Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 \subsection{Busemann functions and the law of the infinite geodesic}

-The geodesic tree allows us to define and study the Busemann function of the directed landscape in a given direction.
-In turn, Busemann functions help to identify the law of the infinite geodesic, see Corollary \ref{cor:geolaw}.
-Other notable facts are that the Busemann function in a given direction and at a given time has a Brownian law (Corollary \ref{c:Busemann-Brownian}), and that backwards in time it evolves as a KPZ fixed point (Theorem \ref{thm:Busemann-KPZ}).
+The geodesic tree allows us to define and study the Busemann function of the directed landscape in a fixed direction.
+In turn, Busemann functions help to identify the law of an infinite geodesic as stated in Corollary \ref{cor:geolaw}.
+Other notable facts are that the Busemann function in a fixed direction and at a fixed time has a Brownian law (Corollary \ref{c:Busemann-Brownian}), and that backwards in time it evolves as a KPZ fixed point (Theorem \ref{thm:Busemann-KPZ}).

-First we define the Busemann function.
-For $p\in \R^2$ let $g_p$ be the rightmost geodesic from $p$ in direction zero, and let $\kappa(p,q)$ be the point where the geodesics $g_p$ and $g_{q}$ coalesce upward.
+First, we define the Busemann function.
+For $p\in \R^2$ let $g^+_p$ be the rightmost geodesic from $p$ in direction zero, and let $\kappa(p,q)$ be the point where the geodesics $g^+_p$ and $g^+_{q}$ coalesce upward.
 Define